william-spongberg/william.spongberg.dev/README.md

 - **Conway's Game of Life - now in [**Haskell**](https://github.com/william-spongberg/haskell-game_of_life) and [**Prolog**](https://github.com/william-spongberg/prolog-game_of_life)!**

   In preparation for my **Declarative Programming** exam in the second half of 2024, I implemented **Conway's Game of Life** into both **Haskell** and **Prolog**.
 Both versions run fully in the terminal without any extra libraries.

-- **Other Projects** - TODO
+I found Haskell to be far more intuitive and easy to work with than Prolog, but I enjoyed the challenge of working with both languages and learning more about functional and logic programming, and it was especially fun to see

 ### School Projects

 These are projects I've completed as part of my university studies.
-There are other projects I completed in 2022 and 2023, but these have been lost to time (and to my poor git hygiene).
+There are other projects I completed in 2022 and 2023, but these have unfortunately been lost to time.
+It actually brings me great pain to look at my first couple projects and see how poor my code quality and aversion to git was - I'm glad to see how far I've come since then.

 ### 2024